 Forell | Elsesser Engineers is a structural engineering firm founded by structural engineers, Nicholas Forell and Eric Elsesser, in 1960.
 The company is headquartered in San Francisco’s Financial District.

 Nicholas Forell was born in Germany in 1923.
 A graduate of Brown University, Forell moved to San Francisco and joined the architecture and engineering firm of John Lyon Reid and Partners (later called Reid, Rockwell, Banwell, and Tarics) and became Chief Engineer.
 Forell started his own practice in 1960.
 Eric Elsesser, a San Francisco native and Stanford University graduate, worked for the established firm of John Blume and Associates (now part of URS) in the 1950’s and 1960’s.
 Forell and Elsesser, longtime friends and collaborators, merged their practices in 1969.
 Forell served as the first President of the firm, followed by Elsesser until the early 1990’s.
-David Friedman was President of the firm from 1994 until 2007.
-Simin Naaseh is the current President and CEO of the company.
+David Friedman was President of the firm from 1994 until 2007, followed by Simin Naaseh, President from 2007 to 2020.
+The current President and CEO of the company is Chris Petteys .

 List of Firsts:

 - First Existing/Historic Building Base Isolation Retrofit Project in the World (Salt Lake City and County Building)

 - First Tall Building Base Isolation Retrofit Project (Oakland City Hall Seismic Rehabilitation)

 - First Largest Historic Building Base Isolation Retrofit (San Francisco City Hall Seismic Retrofit)